foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.26.0 - V12 Compatibility
+Luckily it's been less time between updates than last time!
+This update brings V12 compatibility to the system.
+None of these features are too flashy, but that's the point!
+Hopefully this update is as nondisruptive as possible.

+# Core system improvements
+- Reimplement grid measurement and templates to account for new core settings
+- Update lots of function and class paths to account for new namespaces
+- Migrate rolls to account for the split of synchronous roll evaluation
+- Speed up starship action cache generation
+- Update vision modes to account for vision changes in V12
+- Adjust cook process to account for new server side migrations
+- Implement a custom parser to account for stricter roll grammar
+- Reimplement Token condition HUD
+- Add `htmlField` and `filePathField` validation to `template.json`

+# Bug fixes
+- Fix token effect icons not appearing
+- Fix spell slots not being updatable on the sheet
+- Fix item create dialogs not working on sheets

 # v0.25.3
 I don't have a funny intro for this update, I'm just frankly embarrassed it took so long, but regardless, this update fixes some minor but annoying bugs.
 Enhanced is on the way, I promise.